or2372c/TNW-opening-music/README.md

 # TNW-opening-music
 music for The New Warhouse opening ceremony

-How to install and get it ingame:
+//How to install and get it ingame:
   1. Dowload the .zip file
   2. You go to %appdata% and find the minecraft folder
   3. In the minecraft folder you will find a folder named "resourcepacks"